AS FEATURED On

 The feedback from the day was that it was an extremely liberating and empowering experience for all women involved.

-What an Honor it was to be involved in this life changing experience.
+What an honor it was to be involved in this life changing experience.
 Hard to believe that my biggest fear could transform into the greatest gift.
 I felt humbled to be involved in this beautiful project which celebrates the diversity of the female form, reveres change, and encourages empowerment and embodiment.

 The whole journey was inspiring and empowering.

-Thanks too for offering me such a wonderful opportunity to experience my relationship with my body in this way, and for holding the process with a lightness of touch and a gentle ease.
+Thanks for offering me such a wonderful opportunity to experience my relationship with my body in this way, and for holding the process with a lightness of touch and a gentle ease.

 It was precious and memorable.